 - The State does not enforce any particular religion nor does it take away the religious freedom of individuals.

-Steps were taken by Indian State to Protect Secularism in India
+Steps taken by Indian State to Protect Secularism in India

 The Indian State works in various ways: